October 7, 2024

 Together, we can stop the abomination!
 Sign our petition now and be part of this cheesy revolution!

-3. Campaign’s text: Sharing Encouragement
+3. Campaign text: Sharing encouragement

 Purpose: This section focuses on amplifying impact through social proof and network effects.
 It explains how individual actions (sharing) can contribute to the larger goal, reinforcing the theory of change.